 Chapter-4: Animal Kingdom

-Basis of Classification; Salient features and classification of animals, non-chordates up to phyla level, and chordates up to class level (salient features and distinguishing features of a few examples of each category).
+Salient features and classification of animals, non-chordates up to phyla level and chordates up to class level (salient features and at a few examples of each category).

-(No live animals or specimen should be displayed in school.)
+(No live animals or specimen should be displayed.)

 Unit-II Structural Organization in Animals and Plants